 The LSBS data is not normalized.
-Only the data for the ETW2 condition meets all requirements of working draft CMH-17 Rev G. The RTD data does not pass the ADK test, even after the transformation to fit the assumptions of the modified CV approach.
+Only the data for the ETW2 condition meets all requirements of CMH-17-1G.
+The RTD data does not pass the ADK test, even after the transformation to fit the assumptions of the modified CV approach.
 It required an ANOVA analysis and since ANOVA is not recommended for samples with fewer than 5 batches, these values are considered estimates and may be overly conservative.
 B-estimates computed using the modified CV method are provided for the RTD environment.